James Davison

-James D. Davison (born 28 August 1986) is an Australian professional racing driver who drives an Aston Martin Vantage GT3 in the Blancpain GT World Challenge America.
+James Douglas Davison (born 28 August 1986) is an Australian professional racing driver who drives an Aston Martin Vantage GT3 in the Blancpain GT World Challenge America.
 He has also competed in the NTT IndyCar Series, NASCAR Cup Series, and NASCAR Xfinity Series.
 He is sometimes also called JD (or J. D.) Davison.

 His father Jon Davison was a Formula 5000 competitor and was the long-running promoter of racing events at Sandown Raceway.
 Davison's grandfather, Lex Davison, was a four-time winner of the Australian Grand Prix.
 He is a cousin of V8 Supercar drivers Alex and Will Davison.
 He also competed as a coxswain as part of Scotch College's championship-winning rowing crew in 2003.